MarcelBurgunder/Was-It-Rufus/README.md

 Project for Pronto.ai Technical Interview

 Background:
-This project includes a python script that will print specifics about a local git repository.
+This project includes a Python script that will print specifics about a local git repository.
 This takes in one argument <git_dir> which denotes the local git directory path to assess the git status of.

 If the directory path is invalid, then an error will be printed and the program will exit.